 Sure.
 'Hornblower' series is really popular.
 Horatio Hornblower goes through various challenges and battles in the Royal Navy during the Napoleonic Wars.
 It's a great series to understand the naval aspect of that period.
 Another popular one is 'Master and Commander' which has been made into a movie too.
 It has a great story and well - developed characters.

-One great Napoleonic war fiction book is 'Sharpe's Eagle' by Bernard Cornwell.
-It follows the adventures of Richard Sharpe, a British soldier during the Napoleonic Wars.
-The story is full of action, battles, and the gritty reality of war at that time.
+One great Napoleonic Wars historical fiction is 'Sharpe' series by Bernard Cornwell.
+It follows the adventures of Richard Sharpe, a fictional British soldier.
+The books are full of action, battles, and give a vivid picture of the era.